symeon158/World_Energy_Forecasting/README.md

 # Energy Forecasting: Data Mining & Predictive Analysis

 ## Project Overview
 This repository explores various data mining and machine learning approaches towards predicting, classifying, and understanding the relationships and patterns in global energy consumption and CO2 emissions.
-Leveraging a rich dataset, we delve deep into Random Forest Regression, Decision Trees, Clustering, Association Rule Mining, and Time Series Forecasting to unearth insights and forecasts pertinent to World Energy dynamics.
+Leveraging a rich dataset, we delve deep into Random Forest Regression, Decision Trees, Clustering, Association Rule Mining, and Time Series Forecasting to unearth insights and forecasts pertinent to World Energy dynamics. *If you want to see all the plots download the html file.

 ## Table of Contents
 1. [Introduction](#introduction)